ycrc/ycrc.github.io/docs/clusters-at-yale/guides/github_pages.md

 ![Empty repository](/img/ghpages_2.png)

-From here, you can click on "Settings" to enable Github Pages publication of your site.
+From here, you can click on "Settings" to enable GitHub Pages publication of your site.
 Scroll down until you see **GitHub Pages**:

 ![Settings](/img/ghpages_3.png)